Flourless Chickpea Peanut Butter Cookies

 These chickpea peanut butter cookies are super delicious and packed with plant-based goodness.
 You’ll enjoy a soft, chewy cookie made with chickpeas, peanut butter, and lots of chocolate chips.
 They’re an alternative to traditional peanut butter cookies and are ready in just 25 minutes!

-These cookies will keep at room temperature for up to 3 days when stored in an airtight container.
+How long do they keep at room temperature?
+These cookies will keep at room temperature for up to 3 days when stored in a covered container.

+Can I freeze them?
 Definitely!
 Once cooled, store the cookies in an airtight container or resealable bag for up to 3 months.
-Unlike regular cookie dough, this is quite sticky, so we don’t recommend freezing it before baking it.
+Unlike regular cookie dough, this is quite sticky, so I don’t recommend freezing it before baking.

 Flourless Chickpea Peanut Butter Cookies Recipe